Environment

 Emergency Measures Goal

-To assure the territory of Akwesasne is prepared to minimize threats to life, health, safety and environment in the event of uncontrolled releases of hazardous materials and natural disasters through exercises, training and public awareness.
+To assure the territory of Akwesasne is prepared to minimize threats to life, health, safety, and the environment in the event of uncontrolled releases of hazardous materials and natural disasters through exercises, training, and public awareness.

 Environment Programs